rclone/rclone/MANUAL.md

 - `HTTP_PROXY`, `HTTPS_PROXY` and `NO_PROXY` (or the lowercase versions thereof).
     - `HTTPS_PROXY` takes precedence over `HTTP_PROXY` for https requests.
     - The environment values may be either a complete URL or a "host[:port]" for, in which case the "http" scheme is assumed.
+- `USER` and `LOGNAME` values are used as fallbacks for current username.
+The primary method for looking up username is OS-specific: Windows API on Windows, real user ID in /etc/passwd on Unix systems.
+In the documentation the current username is simply referred to as `$USER`.
 - `RCLONE_CONFIG_DIR` - rclone **sets** this variable for use in config files and sub processes to point to the directory holding the config file.

+The options set by environment variables can be seen with the `-vv` and `--log-level=DEBUG` flags, e.g. `rclone version -vv`.

 # Configuring rclone on a remote / headless machine #